Understanding RDS Cost

 Get visibility into the problem

-Another vital task is to optimize and tune your usage (more on that later) based on actual performance.
+Optimize and tune your usage (more on that later) based on actual performance.
 The concept is simple: to properly optimize your RDS spending, you need to tag your resource utilization and learn where the money is actually going.
 Effectively tagging and tracking your database resources usage will aid you in assigning billing to where it is needed the most.

 With CloudWatch, you can get expense reports and decide how to manage your resources and who can access them.